 What is the difference between career coaching and career counseling?
-Find out more about what a carer counsellor and a carer coach can offer you.
+Find out more about what a career counsellor and a career coach can offer you.

 Career coaching and career counseling are two different fields that are designed to help individuals achieve their career goals.
 While there are some similarities between the two, there are also some significant differences.

 One key difference is that career coaching tends to be more focused on the present and future, helping individuals to identify their goals and develop a plan to achieve them.

 In contrast, career counseling tends to delve deeper into an individual’s career story, exploring their past experiences and how they impact their current career.

 Another difference is that career coaching tends to take a more solution-oriented approach, working with clients to identify specific steps they can take to achieve their goals.